Research

 Host lipidation

-We mapped how host lipidation is rewired during infection (volcano plot - manuscript in preparation) and found that blocking depalmitoylation enzymes can inhibit SARS-CoV-2 infection.
+We mapped how host lipidation is rewired during infection (volcano plot - manuscript in preparation) and found that blocking depalmitoylation enzymes can reduce SARS-CoV-2 infection.
 The next step is to detail the main host proteins involved, define their roles in infection and immunity, and explore how lipidation integrates with innate immune regulation.
 Our lab is now focusing on key targets to uncover how these processes shape immunity and disease.

 Lipid oxidation damage & innate immunity